 - 1. Clothing that shows undergarments.
 Undergarments must be fully covered. - 2.
 Clothing that are deemed as revealing (i.e. short shorts or skirts, crop tops, sleeveless shirts) - 3.
 Apparel promoting products or activities that are illegal for use by minors. - 4.
 Objectionable emblems, badges, symbols, signs, violent words, objects or pictures on clothing or jewelry communicating a message that is racist, sexist or otherwise derogatory to a protected minority group, evidences gang membership or affiliation, or approves, advances or provokes any form of religious, racial or sexual harassment and/or violence against other individuals. - 5.
 Costumes, capes or props. - 6.
-Going barefoot, wearing slippers and/or pajamas.

-- 7. Hats, hoodies, bandanas, sunglasses, bonnets or headgear of any form (except for medical or religious reasons) are prohibited to be worn on school grounds. - 8.
-Other clothing deemed inappropriate includes pants that are low hanging, pajamas, sweat pants, shirts or pants with holes, shoes that restrict recess/gym participation.
+Going barefoot, wearing slippers and/or pajamas. - 7.
+Hats, hoodies, outdoor clothing (worn indoors) bandanas, sunglasses, bonnets or headgear of any form (except for medical or religious reasons) are prohibited to be worn on school grounds. - 8.
+Other clothing deemed inappropriate includes pants that are low hanging, pajamas, sweat pants, shirts or pants with holes, clothing with writing that disrupts the learning environment (content, location) shoes that restrict recess/gym participation.